fastaichina/jupyterhub/docs/getting-started.md

 - the Hub itself

 The proxy is the public-facing part of the application.
-The default public IP is `''`, which means all interfaces on the machine.
+The default public IP is `''` (equivalent to `'0.0.0.0'`), which means all interfaces on the machine.
 The default port is 8000.
 If you want to specify where the Hub application as a whole can be found, modify these two values.
-If you want to listen on a particular IP, rather than all interfaces, and you want to use https on port 443, you can do this at the command-line:
+For example, if you want to listen on a particular IP, rather than all interfaces, and you want to use https on port 443, you can do this at the command-line: